- Trip Grade:Moderate

 - Personal travel and health Insurance, Insurance for helicopter evacuation

-- In case of extra more nights accommodation, lunch and dinner in the city due to early arrival and late departure as well as early back/return from mountain/trekking (due to any reason) than the given time period of the itinerary
+- In case of extra more nights accommodation, lunch and dinner in city due to early arrival and late departure as well as early back/return from mountain/trekking (due to any reason) than the given time period of an itinerary

 - The Tips to the trekking crews and drive